 Now with children of my own who are being taught all sorts of math and science concepts, I’ve started to wonder why some skills come naturally to them while others don’t.
 Is it written in their DNA that they will excel in some areas and struggle in others?
 Is it their teachers?
 Their upbringing?

-This curiosity led me to the principle of Active Learning: apply concepts as soon as they are learned and accompany that assessment of knowledge with immediate and meaningful feedback to reinforce comprehension.
-I am captivated by the idea that learning is not a passive absorption of information, which is the traditional way that many of us were taught.
+This curiosity led me to the principle of Active Learning.
+It encourages applying concepts immediately after they are learned.
+This is paired with meaningful feedback to reinforce comprehension.
+I am captivated by the idea that learning is not passive.
+It’s a shift from the traditional way many of us were taught.
 Instead, it’s a dynamic process of exploration, engagement, and excelling.

 The Fundamentals of Active Learning